Grain (unit)

 A grain is a unit of measurement of mass, and in the troy weight, avoirdupois, and apothecaries' systems, equal to exactly 64.79891 milligrams.
 It is nominally based upon the mass of a single ideal seed of a cereal.
 From the Bronze Age into the Renaissance, the average masses of wheat and barley grains were part of the legal definitions of units of mass.
 Expressions such as "thirty-two grains of wheat, taken from the middle of the ear" appear to have been ritualistic formulas.
 Another source states that it was defined such that 252.458 units would balance 1 cuin of distilled water at an ambient air-water pressure and temperature of 30 inHg and 62 F respectively.
 Another book states that Captain Henry Kater, of the British Standards Commission, arrived at this value experimentally.

 The grain was the legal foundation of traditional English weight systems, and is the only unit that is equal throughout the troy, avoirdupois, and apothecaries' systems of mass.
 The unit was based on the weight of a single grain of barley which was equal to about 4/3 the weight of a single grain of wheat.
 The fundamental unit of the pre-1527 English weight system, known as Tower weights, was based on the wheat grain.
 The tower "wheat" grain was defined as exactly 45/64 (≈3/4) of the troy "barley" grain.

 Since the implementation of the international yard and pound agreement of 1 July 1959, the grain or troy grain (symbol: gr) measure has been defined in terms of units of mass in the International System of Units as precisely 64.79891 milligrams.
 One gram is thus approximately equivalent to 15.43236 grains.
 The unit formerly used by jewellers to measure pearls, diamonds, and other precious stones, called the jeweller's grain or pearl grain, is equal to 1/4 carat.
 The grain was also the name of a traditional French unit equal to 53.115 mg.

 In both British Imperial units and United States customary units, there are precisely 7,000 grains per avoirdupois pound, and 5,760 grains per troy pound or apothecaries' pound.
 It is obsolete in the United Kingdom and, like most other non-SI units, it has no basis in law and cannot be used in commerce.

+Volume

+In United States customary units, the "grain of water" exists as a unit of volume, conventionally defined as the volume of a mass of water equal to 1 grain at a density of 1 g/mL.
+As such, 1 grain of water corresponds to 1 gr water.
+It is commonly used to measure the case capacity of cartridges.